Learn about the tamper switch on the Ring Alarm contact sensors.

 - Check your Outdoor Contact Sensor to ensure that it hasn’t fallen off of your outdoor gate or shed due to inclement weather.

-- Check the battery status for your Outdoor Contact Sensor in the Ring App.
+- Check the battery status for your Outdoor Contact Sensor in the Ring app.
 If the battery is low, this could be the issue.
 You’ll need to replace them with fresh batteries.
-Click here for details on how to correctly change your Contact Sensor battery.

 - Slide the Contact Sensor back on its mounting bracket and snap it closed securely.